HISTORY OF COLLETON COUNTY:

-Colleton County was originally a land grant bestowed to Sir John Colleton by King Charles II in 1663.
-With colonization, large plantations developed which cultivated rice and indigo crops.
+Colleton County, South Carolina was originally a land grant bestowed to Sir John Colleton by King Charles II in 1663.
+With colonization, large plantations developed throughout the area which cultivated rice and indigo crops.
 The City of Walterboro was established as the county seat in 1817.
-The Colleton County Courthouse was built in 1820.
-Additional wings were added in 1939.
-Court is still held in the building which is listed on the National Register of Historic Places.
-The natural resources here are very much the keystone for recreation.
-With lush forests, brimming marshes, abundant wildlife, and undeveloped coastline many natives and visitors alike find enjoyment in hunting, fishing, boating, canoeing, kayaking, and shrimping.
+One of the major landmarks is the Colleton County Courthouse, which is listed on the National Register of Historic Places.
+Built in 1820 and expanded in 1939, court sessions are still held in the building today.

 ARTS & CULTURE